Paula Downes, Jonathan Pugsley and Daniel Sumner in Andrew Downes' Opera, Far from the Madding Crowd, Dorchester, 2006

 Orchestral Ensemble - minimum 19 players including piano and percussion (no timps)

 The world première performances of Andrew’s new full scale opera, Far from the Madding Crowd, commissioned by the Thomas Hardy Society for the 2006 Hardy Festival in Dorchester, Dorset, were given to audience and critical acclaim on July 26th, 27th and 28th at St Mary’s Church, Dorchester.
-A DVD recording was made of this performance, and is available from Lynwood Music.
+A DVD recording was made of these performances, and is available from Lynwood Music.
 View scenes from the opera.

 To purchase a DVD, click on the link above.

 Far from the Madding Crowd was given a second run of performances on August 29th, 30th and 31st 2007 at the Church of St James the Great, Wednesbury.
 Funding was provided by the Wednesbury Music Club in celebration of it's 60th anniversary.